NTIA/scos-sensor/DEVELOPING.md

 `admin_only=True` to this base class, the API will not make it or any data it created available to non-admin users.

-The [logger action](src/actions/logger.py) is a very simple example action and simply logs the name of the schedule entry and task id that is running it, but it's a good example of a complete action.
-Notice that you first create a subclass of the `Action` base class, and then override the `__call__` method.
+The [logger action](src/actions/logger.py) is a very simple example action that logs the name of the schedule entry and task id that is running it, but it's a good example of a complete action.
+Notice that you first create a subclass of the `Action` base class, document the action using a normal python docstring, and then override the `__call__` method.
 The action should not store any state locally, but it can access to database.

-As a more complex example, check out the [acquire_single_freq_fft action](src/actions/acquire_single_freq_fft.py), which uses the USRP and stores the acquisition metadata and data in the database.
+For a more complex example, check out the [acquire_single_freq_fft action](src/actions/acquire_single_freq_fft.py), which uses the USRP and stores the acquisition metadata and data in the database.